Accounts

 "Budgeting isn't about limiting yourself - it's about making the things that excite you possible"

 Budgeting is the most important financial activity you will undertake.
-Realise that even major economies and corporations function on budget allocation – your personal finances should not be any different.
+Even major economies and corporations function on budget allocation – your personal finances should not be any different.
 Once you factor in what you will need for the basics such as food, rent, utilities etc, look for saving and investment opportunities.
 Budgeting does not restrict you from undertaking fun activities, it only lets you know how much you can spend on these without going overboard.

 Needs Vs. Wants – Prioritise, Prioritise, Prioritise